What Are the Benefits of Meditation?

 Reliable Research

-Mind Body Medical Institute at Harvard Medical School (They recently changed the name to Benson-Henry Institute for Mind-Body Medicine.
+Here is a summary of research findings from the Mind Body Medical Institute at Harvard Medical School (They recently changed the name to Benson-Henry Institute for Mind-Body Medicine.
 BHIMBM?

 The Harvard Medical School lab is the only one whose findings I trust – if they say they measured something, it is replicable.